ashaligram04/EE-322/README.md

 # EE 322 - Design VI
-**Bold Text**
+**Welcome to my home page!**
-*Italic*
+*My name is Atharva Shaligram*
 > blockquote

-Ordered List
+Interests in Electrical Engineering
-1. First item
+1. Robotics/Automation
-2. Second Item
+2. Electronics/Circuits
-3. Third Item
+3. Internet of Things

-Unordered List
+Fun Facts About Myself
-- First item
+- Third-degree black belt in Karate
-- Second item
+- Enjoy spending time with friends, playing sports, watching movies
-- Third item
+- Like to travel and try new things

 `Code`